Pedro Rodríguez (racing driver): Career

 In 1961, Rodríguez entered Formula Junior.
 He returned also to Sebring, sharing a 250TR with his brother which suffered electrical trouble and came third.
-The duo also failed to finish that year's Targa Florio or Nur 1000 km, but did win the Paris 1000 km.
+The duo also failed to finish that year's Targa Florio or Nürburgring 1000 km, but did win the Paris 1000 km.
 An ongoing duel with the works Ferraris at Le Mans, which ultimately resulted in engine failure only two hours from the end, attracted the attention of Enzo Ferrari, who offered them Formula One rides with his team.
 Pedro declined, having "a motor business in Mexico City to run".

-Despite his refusal, Rodríguez kept racing, and in 1962 entered at Sebring, the Nurb, and Le Mans, but failed to finish each time.
+Despite his refusal, Rodríguez kept racing, and in 1962 entered at Sebring, the Nürburgring, and Le Mans, but failed to finish each time.
 He won at Bridgehampton, in a Ferrari 330 TRI/LM, and shared a 250 GTO with his brother to win the Paris 1000 km, the second year in a row.

 After Ferrari refused to enter the 1962 Mexican Grand Prix, the first to be held in Mexico, Rodríguez and his younger brother both found rides of their own.
 After his brother was killed in a horrific accident in practice, Rodríguez withdrew.
 He considered retiring from racing.
 However, in 1963 he won the Daytona Continental in a 250GTO entered by North American Racing Team.
 He came third at Sebring, sharing a 330TR/LM with Graham Hill.
-He failed to qualify at Indianapolis, in an Aston Martin-powered Cooper T54, but took part in his first Grands Prix in the works Lotus at Watkins Glen and Magdalena Mixhuca.
+He failed to qualify at Indianapolis, in an Aston Martin-powered Cooper T54, but took part in his first Grand Prix in the works Lotus at Watkins Glen and Magdalena Mixhuca.
 Rodríguez failed to finish both times.